Moody’s (NYSE:MCO) Updates Q1 2022 Earnings Guidance

-A number of equities analysts recently weighed in on the stock.
-BMO Capital Markets lowered their price target on shares of Moody’s from $402.00 to $365.00 and set an outperform rating on the stock in a research report on Friday.
-Stifel Nicolaus decreased their target price on shares of Moody’s from $400.00 to $385.00 and set a hold rating on the stock in a report on Friday, March 4th.
-Raymond James boosted their target price on shares of Moody’s from $436.00 to $439.00 and gave the company an outperform rating in a report on Monday, January 10th.
-UBS Group decreased their target price on shares of Moody’s from $408.00 to $387.00 in a report on Friday, February 11th.
-Finally, Morgan Stanley decreased their target price on shares of Moody’s from $378.00 to $360.00 and set an equal weight rating on the stock in a report on Friday.
-Five analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $395.69.
+Moody’s (NYSE:MCO – Get Rating) last issued its quarterly earnings data on Thursday, February 10th.
+The business services provider reported $2.33 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $2.38 by ($0.05).
+The company had revenue of $1.54 billion during the quarter, compared to the consensus estimate of $1.51 billion.
+Moody’s had a net margin of 35.61% and a return on equity of 91.13%.
+Moody’s’s revenue for the quarter was up 19.3% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.91 earnings per share.
+On average, equities analysts expect that Moody’s will post 12.5 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, March 18th.
-Investors of record on Friday, February 25th will be paid a dividend of $0.70 per share.
-The ex-dividend date of this dividend is Thursday, February 24th.
-This represents a $2.80 dividend on an annualized basis and a yield of 0.92%.
-This is a boost from Moody’s’s previous quarterly dividend of $0.62.
-Moody’s’s dividend payout ratio is currently 23.77%.
+MCO has been the topic of several research reports.
+Raymond James upped their price target on shares of Moody’s from $436.00 to $439.00 and gave the company an outperform rating in a research note on Monday, January 10th.
+Robert W. Baird initiated coverage on shares of Moody’s in a research note on Tuesday, March 8th.
+They issued an outperform rating and a $363.00 price target on the stock.
+BMO Capital Markets decreased their price target on shares of Moody’s from $402.00 to $365.00 and set an outperform rating on the stock in a research note on Friday, March 11th.
+Stifel Nicolaus decreased their price target on shares of Moody’s from $400.00 to $385.00 and set a hold rating on the stock in a research note on Friday, March 4th.
+Finally, Barclays decreased their price target on shares of Moody’s from $450.00 to $400.00 and set an overweight rating on the stock in a research note on Friday, March 11th.
+Five investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $395.69.

-In other news, CEO Robert Fauber sold 447 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+In related news, CEO Robert Fauber sold 447 shares of the firm’s stock in a transaction that occurred on Tuesday, February 1st.
 The shares were sold at an average price of $343.98, for a total value of $153,759.06.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.50% of the stock is owned by corporate insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+0.50% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in MCO.
-NEXT Financial Group Inc increased its holdings in shares of Moody’s by 77.8% in the 4th quarter.
-NEXT Financial Group Inc now owns 176 shares of the business services provider’s stock valued at $69,000 after purchasing an additional 77 shares in the last quarter.
-Forum Financial Management LP purchased a new position in Moody’s during the 4th quarter valued at about $312,000.
-Qtron Investments LLC purchased a new position in Moody’s during the 4th quarter valued at about $479,000.
-Penserra Capital Management LLC increased its holdings in Moody’s by 88.0% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,284 shares of the business services provider’s stock valued at $500,000 after acquiring an additional 601 shares in the last quarter.
-Finally, NewEdge Advisors LLC increased its holdings in Moody’s by 41.1% during the 4th quarter.
-NewEdge Advisors LLC now owns 3,583 shares of the business services provider’s stock valued at $1,399,000 after acquiring an additional 1,044 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Morgan Stanley raised its holdings in Moody’s by 6.9% during the 2nd quarter.
+Morgan Stanley now owns 2,014,775 shares of the business services provider’s stock worth $730,094,000 after purchasing an additional 130,904 shares during the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich raised its holdings in Moody’s by 690.9% during the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 5,323 shares of the business services provider’s stock worth $2,079,000 after purchasing an additional 4,650 shares during the last quarter.
+Vident Investment Advisory LLC raised its holdings in Moody’s by 32.7% during the 4th quarter.
+Vident Investment Advisory LLC now owns 8,412 shares of the business services provider’s stock worth $3,286,000 after purchasing an additional 2,071 shares during the last quarter.
+Qtron Investments LLC bought a new position in Moody’s during the 4th quarter worth approximately $479,000.
+Finally, Toroso Investments LLC raised its holdings in Moody’s by 43.2% during the 4th quarter.
+Toroso Investments LLC now owns 4,025 shares of the business services provider’s stock worth $1,572,000 after purchasing an additional 1,215 shares during the last quarter.
 Institutional investors and hedge funds own 90.34% of the company’s stock.

 Moody’s Corp. engages in the provision of credit ratings, research, tools and analysis to the global capital markets.
 It operates through the following segments: Moody’s Investors Service (MIS) and Moody’s Analytics (MA).
 The MIS segment is a credit rating agency, which publishes credit ratings on debt obligations and the entities, including various corporate and governmental obligations, structured finance securities and commercial paper programs.